A weighted FDR procedure under discrete and heterogeneous null distributions: Two applications to multiple testing with discrete data

 \subsection{Application to methylation study}

 The data set, available from \cite{Lister:2008}, was obtained on a study on cytosine methylation in two unreplicated lines of \textit{Arabidopsis thaliana}, wild-type (Col-0) and mutant defective (Met1-3).
 Corresponding to each cytosine, the null hypothesis is ``the cytosine is not differentially methylated between the two lines".
 The aim is to identity differentially methylated cytosines.
-It is known that the number of differentially methylated cytosines is relatively large for \textit{Arabidopsis thaliana}, i.e., the proportion $\pi_0$ of true null hypotheses is relatively small compared to $1$.
+It is known that the number of differentially methylated cytosines is relatively large for \textit{Arabidopsis thaliana}, i.e., the proportion $\pi_{0}$ of true null hypotheses is relatively small compared to $1$.

 There are $22265$ cytosines in each line, and each cytosine in each line has only one observation, i.e., a discrete count that indicates the level of methylation.
-We choose cytosines whose total counts for both lines are greater than $5$ and whose count for each line does not exceed $25$.
+We choose cytosines whose total counts for both lines are greater than $5$ and whose count for each line does not exceed $25$, so as to filter out genes with unreliable low counts and to better utilize for multiple testing the jumps in the discrete p-value distributions corresponding to genes without large counts.
 This yields $3525$ cytosines, i.e., $3525$ null hypotheses to test simultaneously.
-We model the counts for each cytosine in the two lines by two binomial distributions whose numbers of trials are respectively the total counts for all cytosines in individual lines, and use FET to test the null hypothesis for each cytosine.
+We model the counts for each cytosine in the two lines by two Binomial distributions whose numbers of trials are respectively the total counts for all cytosines in individual lines, and use FET to test the null hypothesis for each cytosine.
 Two-sided p-values of the tests are collected, and the FDR procedures or estimators are applied to these p-values.

-The estimator $\hat{\pi}_0^G$ and $\hat{\pi}_{0}^{\ast}$ are respectively $0.6410415$ and $0.5721188$.
-At an FDR level of $\alpha=0.05$, the wFDR procedure based on $8$ groups finds $591$ differentially methylated cytosines, the adaptive BHH procedure $575$, and the BH procedure $326$.
-For this application, the wFDR procedure is more powerful, but it only shares $59$ discoveries with the BH procedure.
+Based on the evidence in \cite{Zhang2006} that methylated cytosines may belong to pericentromeric heterochromatin, repetitive sequences, and regions producing small interfering RNAs, the wFDR procedure partitions the $3525$ null hypotheses into $3$ groups.
+The groupwise proportions of true null hypotheses are estimated to be $0.7602744$, $0.5744432$ and $0.6996581$, which is consistent with the evidence on the three types of genomic regions for cytosine methylation.
+At an FDR level of $\alpha=0.05$, the wFDR procedure finds $449$ differentially methylated cytosines, the adaptive BH procedure $432$, and the BH procedure $326$.